ChristinaZXY/TradeWar_on_Twitter/README.md

 Project is under development.

+Update 2018/05/01

-XiaoyuZhang_TradeWar_twitterAnalysis.ipynb is the main file for results and analyses.
+View XiaoyuZhang_TradeWar_twitterAnalysis.ipynb for results and analyses.

 *.csv files contain processed tweets to be analyzed by XiaoyuZhang_TradeWar_twitterAnalysis.ipynb